voshawn/shawnvo/README.md

 I am a firm believer in being prepared for meetings.
 If you can, please do as much pre-work as you can so the meeting is more productive.

+Since we're small, I also have to spend alot of time writing code and making sure everything is running smoothly.
 Feel free to book time on my calendar between 10am and 4pm.
 Before 10 and after 4, I am usually coding or engaged in deep work